awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-targets-and-rate-controls.md

 1. In **Specify schedule**, choose either **On Schedule** or **No schedule**\.
 If you choose **On Schedule**, use the buttons provided to create a cron or rate schedule for the association\.

 1. In **Advanced options**:
    + In **Compliance severity**, choose a severity level for the association\.
 Compliance reporting indicates whether the association state is compliant or noncompliant, along with the severity level you indicate here\.
-For more information, see [About State Manager Association Compliance](sysman-compliance-about.md#sysman-compliance-about-association)\.
+For more information, see [About State Manager association compliance](sysman-compliance-about.md#sysman-compliance-about-association)\.

 1. In **Rate control**, configure options to run State Manager associations across a fleet of managed instances\.